 Substance Abuse & Mental Health Service Administration (SAMHSA), 2014

-Whether caused by a single event or ongoing stressful circumstances, trauma involves exposure to something that causes physical or emotional harm, or the threat of such harm.
-Traumatic events can include physical or sexual abuse, experiencing or witnessing violence or an assault, neglect or abandonment, the death of someone close, a serious illness, injury, accident, natural disaster, or military combat.
+• Traumatic events can include physical or sexual abuse, experiencing or witnessing violence or an assault, neglect or abandonment, the death of someone close, a serious illness, injury, accident, natural disaster, or military combat.

-Circumstances marked by chronic stress can also result in trauma.
+• Circumstances marked by chronic stress can also result in trauma.
 For example, poverty, housing instability, food insecurity, parental separation, living with someone who has a mental illness or engages in substance abuse, or living through a global pandemic can all create conditions that meet the definition of trauma.

-Trauma can also affect families, communities, and groups in a collective way.
+• Trauma can also affect families, communities, and groups in a collective way.
 Historical trauma is the “cumulative emotional and psychological wounding, over the lifespan and across generations, emanating from massive group trauma experiences” (Brave Heart, 2003).
-African

-Americans experience the shared “multigenerational history of slavery, race-based segregation, racism, prejudice, and discrimination” (Williams-Washington & Mills, 2018).
+African Americans experience the shared “multigenerational history of slavery, race-based segregation, racism, prejudice, and discrimination” (Williams-Washington & Mills, 2018).
 Native Americans and descendants of Holocaust survivors are groups that are also affected by historical trauma.

 Individuals experience potentially traumatic events and circumstances differently, meaning that what is traumatic for one person may not be traumatic for someone else.
 For example, how survivors understand the meaning of the events, the level of disruption they experience as a result, and the support systems they are able to access can all impact whether or not a specific situation functions as a trauma for an individual.

 Traumatic experiences interrupt and interfere with regular activities, relationships, and emotions.
 Everyday activities and interactions may become very difficult in the aftermath of trauma.
-Even when the traumatic events or circumstances are no longer occurring, survivors still put lots of time and energy into maintaining their daily routines and responsibilities.
+Even when the traumatic events or circumstances are no longer occurring, survivors still put a lot of time and energy into maintaining their daily routines and responsibilities.
 Trauma changes cognitive processes and functions, which impacts survivors mentally and physically.
 Their bodies and minds may continue to respond as if the traumatic event were ongoing.
 This can have a lasting impact on health, resulting in chronic disease or mental health challenges.

-Why a Trauma-Informed Approach In College Environments?
+Why Adopt a Trauma-Informed Approach?

-When an individual experiences a trauma, their body’s fight, flight, or freeze response is typically activated.
+When an individual experiences trauma, their body’s fight, flight, or freeze response is typically activated.
 The emotional response center of the brain is often compromised, leading to difficulty dealing with negative input (e.g., a bad grade) or changing circumstances (e.g., adjusted due dates).
 In addition, the part of the brain responsible for abstract thinking, language, and decision-making often goes offline.
 This makes it very difficult to process complex new information – which is of course exactly what is needed in most college classes.

 These effects can arise when a trauma is first experienced, for several days, weeks, or months after the fact, when memories of traumatic events are triggered, and so on.
 As a result, students who would otherwise succeed in their coursework can end up struggling and falling behind, often without the instructor understanding why.